rotatorcuff 1280

 The rotator cuff is a group of four muscles and their tendons that stabilize the shoulder joint.
 These muscles—supraspinatus, infraspinatus, teres minor, and subscapularis—work together to keep the head of the upper arm bone (humerus) firmly within the shallow socket of the shoulder blade (scapula).
 The rotator cuff allows for a wide range of shoulder movements, including lifting, rotating, and swinging the arm.

-Rotator 2 400X270 1
+rotator 2 400x270 1

 Causes of Rotator Cuff Injuries